 Nitro Fatty Acids

-Scottish thistleNitric oxide is a signalling molecule that is involved in the regulation of many metabolic pathways in animals that include vasodilation, inflammatory cell function and neuronal function, but many related reactive nitrogen species (RNS) are produced non-enzymatically.
-While the involvement of free radical-catalysed addition of nitric oxide radicals (NO) and secondary products of nitrite anions like nitrogen dioxide radicals (NO2) to unsaturated and hydroperoxy fatty acids in vitro has been known for many years, it was only in 1999 that the first paper appeared to show that nitro fatty acids were present in the membrane phospholipids of human tissues in vivo and at concentrations that had the potential to exert biological effects.
+Scottish thistleNitric oxide is a signalling molecule that takes part in regulation of many metabolic pathways in animals that include vasodilation, and inflammatory cell and neuronal function, but many related Reactive Nitrogen Species (RNS) are produced non-enzymatically.
+While the involvement of free radical-catalysed addition of nitric oxide radicals (NO) and secondary products of nitrite anions like nitrogen dioxide radicals (NO2) to unsaturated and hydroperoxy fatty acids in vitro has been known for many years, it was only in 1999 that the first paper appeared to show that nitro fatty acids were present in the membrane phospholipids of human tissues in vivo and at concentrations that had the potential to exert physiological effects.
 Since then, the nature and biology of these fascinating lipids have attracted increasing research interest.
-RNS are produced continuously under normal physiological conditions, and they are present in foods and the environment so can generate nitro-lipids even in healthy populations, but especially during stress conditions such as inflammation and disease when RNS can be overproduced.
+RNS are produced continuously under normal physiological conditions, and they are present in foods and the environment so can generate nitro-lipids in healthy populations, but especially during stress conditions such as inflammation and disease when RNS can be overproduced.

 These nitro metabolites are classified as electrophilic fatty acids, together with related lipids with α,β‑unsaturated carbonyl and epoxide substituents, which have a propensity to undergo reversible Michael addition reactions with cellular nucleophiles such as cysteine and histidine-containing peptides and proteins.
-In part through these reactions, they are involved in diverse signalling events, which including triggering peroxisome proliferator-activated receptor (PPAR)-dependent gene expression, inhibiting oxidative stress, increasing endothelial nitric oxide synthesis and suppressing inflammation induced by cytokines.
-In these reactions, it has been demonstrated that they afford protection from inflammatory injury in several experimental models and have therapeutic potential that is under investigation in clinical trials.
+In part through these reactions, they have a role in diverse signalling events, which including inducing peroxisome proliferator-activated receptor (PPAR)-dependent gene expression, inhibiting oxidative stress, increasing endothelial nitric oxide synthesis and suppressing inflammation induced by cytokines.
+In these reactions, it has been demonstrated that they afford protection from inflammatory injury in several experimental models and have therapeutic potential, which is under investigation in clinical trials.

-Most research on the topic relates to animal biochemistry, but it is now recognized that nitro fatty acids have important functions in plants.
-While the main emphasis has been on nitro fatty acids per se, it is increasingly being realized that they be active biologically in the intact lipids in which they are formed.
+Most research on the topic relates to animal biochemistry, but it is now recognized that nitro fatty acids may be important in plant metabolism.
+While the main emphasis has been on nitro fatty acids per se, it is increasingly being realized that they function in tissues in the intact lipids in which they are formed.

 1. Occurrence in Animal Tissues